Pragun-4u/PlayPix/README.md

 - On the video watch page, you can see video details, comments, and related videos.

 3. **Comments Section:**
-- Engage with the video's community by posting and reading comments.
+- Engage with the video's community by reading comments.

 4. **Recommended Videos:**
 - Discover new content in the recommended videos section based on your preferences.